-ED NOTE: 3p readers are invited to take advantage of a discount code which reduces the advanced price to $195.
-Just click here to register and enter this code: “reg-eco-ppp_krktc54rdt“
+ED NOTE: 2015 3p readers are invited to take advantage of a discount code which reduces the advanced price to $245.
+PLEASE CONTACT US FOR A DISCOUNT FOR 2015

 Austin, TX – June 20, 2013 – SXSW Eco, a conference focused on progressing innovation and action around environmental and sustainability initiatives, today announced Robin Chase, founder and CEO of car-sharing company Buzzcar, as keynote speaker to engage attendees around the role of business and innovation in addressing climate change.
 SXSW Eco also announced initial programming for the show’s third-annual event, which brings together attendees at all levels to share best practices, innovations and forward-thinking initiatives around climate change, energy, technology, design, food, policy, education and more.
 SXSW Eco takes place October 7-9, 2013 at the Austin Convention Center in Austin, Texas.

 Robin Chase is founder and CEO of Buzzcar, a service that brings together car owners and drivers in a carsharing marketplace.
 Chase is also founder and former CEO of Zipcar, the largest carsharing company in the world, and GoLoco, an online ridesharing community.
 She is on the Board of the World Resources Institute, the National Advisory Council for Innovation & Entrepreneurship for the US Department of Commerce, and the OECD’s International Transport Forum Advisory Board.
 She also served on the Intelligent Transportations Systems Program Advisory Committee for the US Department of Transportation, the Massachusetts Governor’s Transportation Transition Working Group, and Boston Mayor’s Wireless Task Force.